 The deferred bond refunding costs associated with the 2012 Water Revenue Refunding Bonds and 2016 Water Revenue Refunding Bonds are amortized over the life of the related bond issue (See Note 8).
-Amortization expense of \$55,692 and \$52,363, respectively, for the years ended June 30, 2018 and 2017 is included as a component of interest expense.
+Amortization expense of \$55,691 and \$55,692 for the years ended June 30, 2019 and 2018, respectively, is included as a component of interest expense.